PolyMathOrg/PolyMath/src/Math-Core.package/DhbWeightedPoint.class/README.md

+I'm a simple point (two values with a weight and an error).

-(c) Copyrights Didier BESSET, 1999, all rights reserved.
+(c) Copyrights Didier BESSET, 1999.